bluehands/Hangfire.Community.CarbonAwareExecution/README.md

 For every grid region a data provider is needed:

-* **Germany**: The API from <https://www.energy-charts.info/> are used.
+* **Europe (without UK)**: The API from <https://www.energy-charts.info/> are used.
 The data is the share of renewable energy to the total power production.
 The origin data source is from [entso-e](https://www.entsoe.eu/).
-The data is generated every day at 19:00+02 for the next day.
-After 19:00+02 the maximum forecast is next day 24:00+02.
+The data is generated every day at 19:00+01 for the next day.
+After 19:00+01 the maximum forecast is next day 24:00+01.

+* **United Kingdom**: The API from <https://carbonintensity.org.uk/> are used.
+The data is the carbon intensity.
+The data is generated periodically .

 Other data sources and regions are added soon.